 01

-Before joining the Department of Justice, Mr. Selden worked at an international law firm where he handled complex commercial litigation and white collar matters on behalf of Fortune 500 companies.
+Before joining the Department of Justice, Mr. Selden worked at an international law firm where he handled complex commercial litigation and white collar matters on behalf of Fortune 500 companies and a select group of corporate executives.

-Mr. Selden is a frequent speaker on emerging legal trends and at various law schools including service as an adjunct faculty member at Harvard Law School’s Trial Advocacy Workshop, George Washington University Law School, Howard University School of Law and the University of Maryland Francis King Carey School of Law.
-Mr. Selden has also served a faculty member at the National Institute for Trial Advocacy.
+Mr. Selden is a frequent speaker on emerging legal trends and at various law schools including having served as an adjunct faculty member at Harvard Law School’s Trial Advocacy Workshop, George Washington University Law School, Howard University School of Law and the University of Maryland Francis King Carey School of Law.

 Mr. Selden received his undergraduate degree from Georgetown University, magna cum laude, in the Government Department’s Honors Program.
 He also was a member of the Georgetown varsity Track and Field Team.
 Mr. Selden received his Master’s Degree in Government Administration from the University of Pennsylvania and his Juris Doctor degree from Columbia Law School, where he was a Harlan Fiske Stone Scholar, a Tony Patiño Fellow, and a Paula Jewell Fellow.